brettonw/RaspberryPi/readme.md

 ## Instructions

+### Starting considerations
+- Raspberry Pi Zero (W) no longer supports Java versions greater than 10.
+It's probably not worth my while to try to support any codebase requiring Java on that platform.

 ### Setup a Raspberry Pi (headless)
 From scratch, to set up and run an OS on a Raspberry Pi, follow these steps:
 - Use the [Raspberry Pi Imager](https://www.raspberrypi.org/software/) to put Pi OS Lite on an SD Card.